Upgrading BOSH Director on AWS

 Ops Manager has a different AMI ID for each region.
 Retrieve and record the AMI ID for your region.
 You use this AMI ID when launching the Ops Manager AMI instance.

-To retrieve the AMI ID for Ops Manager, perform the following steps:
+To retrieve the AMI ID for Ops Manager:

-- Navigate to the Pivotal Platform Operations Manager section of Pivotal Network.
+Navigate to the Pivotal Platform Operations Manager page on Pivotal Network.

 Use the AMI ID for your region to launch an AMI instance that hosts the new version of Ops Manager.